| Title: | Many Global Governance Datacubes |

 A data report of class 'mreport'.

-datacube is a list containing 3 datasets: Wikipedia, UNRV, and Britannica
+The emperors datacube is a list containing 3 datasets: Wikipedia, UNRV, and Britannica

 A dataset with 68 observations and the following 15 variables: ID, Begin, End, FullName, Birth, Death, CityBirth, ProvinceBirth, Rise, Cause, Killer, Dynasty, Era, Notes, Verif.